-At St Paul's Walden Primary School we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
-Such concerns may arise from suspicion, complaint, safeguarding concerns or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or pre-employment vetting checks.
+At Hobletts Manor Infants' and Nursery School we have clear codes of conduct and processes in place to deal with any concerns or allegations which do not meet the LADO threshold.
+Such concerns may arise from suspicion, complaint, safeguarding concerns or allegation from another member of staff, disclosure made by a child, parent or another outside of the school or preemployment vetting checks.